scuzzydude/asimov/asimov.md

 The sum of the encumbered scoot as well as the number of stakers, staking period and the measurable property value are inputs to a calculation known at the stake weight.

 The stake weight of a Scoot is a fundamental measurement used in the protocol as a method of flow control and separation of staking networks.
-Conceptually, this means that stakeholders have a high level of control in what ideas their network trades in.
+Conceptually, this means that stakeholders have a high level of control over the ideas their network trades.

 The time commitment is intentional.
 Staking is not speculation.
-Staking is commitment to ideas you believe in.[^29]
+Staking is commitment to ideas in which you believe.[^29]

 #### Appreciation Stakes